dungeonfog/DungeonFog-SVG-Format/README.md

 All definitions from image props also apply for these, except that the shape is not a `<rect/>` but a `<path/>` with the same rules as the wall paths above.

-Shapes can also not be light sources.
+Shapes can also not be light sources, and they don't have rotation (and so there's no `transform` attribute on the group).

 ### Token Props